badal-io/airflow2-local-ci-cd/README.md

 - Code editiing/Development environment: `Visual Studio Code (VS Code)`
 - Terminal client: `Visual Studio Code terminal`

-<ins>Note:</ins> &nbsp; Before working with your local development enviroment <strong>fork<strong> the repository so you can have your own branch for development and custom changes.
+<ins>Note:</ins> &nbsp; Before working with your local development environment <strong>fork<strong> the repository, so you can have your own branch for development and custom changes.

 <br/>